The Quantum Disciple

 The Sages saw the data required a death.
 They just assumed it had to be a different person.

-There is a simpler solution.
+There is a simpler way.
 It is not two different Messiahs.
-It is One Messiah with Two Arrivals.
+It is one Messiah with two arrivals.

 Imagine standing on a plain and looking at a mountain range.
 You see two massive peaks that look like they are right next to each other.
 But if you hiked to the first peak, you would realize there is a massive valley—a long span of time—separating it from the second peak.